 The only FDA-approved CBD treatment is Epidiolex, a drug for rare forms of epilepsy(15).

-The following alleged health benefits include significant scientific research to back them.
+The following alleged health benefits include preclinical scientific research to back them.
 Still, further studies are needed to better understand the potential benefits and adverse effects of CBD and cannabinoids.

-In a 2012 study using animal models, researchers found that CBD had anxiolytic properties(16).
-They discovered that CBD reduced anxiety in patients with social anxiety disorders.
+In a 2012 study using animal models, researchers found that CBD had anxiolytic properties.
+They discovered that CBD reduced anxiety in patients with social anxiety disorders(16).

 Similar studies support evidence that CBD may improve sleep and anxiety problems in patients in a clinical population(17).